corndog2000/plus4MainlineKlipperConfig/README.md

 the source controlled directory.
 * updateConfigs.sh - a tool to nuke all configs in the working printer config directory and installing them from the source controlled directory.
+* breakoutMacros.sh - file parser to find macros and break them out into declared locations